pkgeo-org/hydeout/_posts/2018-04-26-VectorTileWorkshop-Windows10.md

 	`exit`

 + The vector tiles will be in a new folder: $HOME/tippecanoe/states.mbtiles.
     + $HOME is replaced with your user directory at a unix style command promt.

         __(need to change to work in Windows environment and correct file name)__

 ## 8. Install a TileServer GL container ##
 + Go to [Docker Hub](https://hub.docker.com/)
 + Search for tileserver-gl
 + Select [klokantech/tileserver-gl](https://hub.docker.com/r/klokantech/tileserver-gl/)
-+ Copy the Docker pull command & run it at the Terminal prompt `docker pull klokantech/tileserver-gl`
++ Copy the Docker pull command & run it at the PowerShell prompt

+    `docker pull klokantech/tileserver-gl`

 ## 9. Run TileServer GL ##
 + Ensure Docker is running on your computer
 + From the command line change into the directory where you have placed your mbtiles file.

-+ Start the TileServer GL container from the command lin `docker run --rm -it -v $Home:/data -p 8080:80 klokantech/tileserver-gl`
++ Start the TileServer GL container from the PowerShell prompt

+    `docker run --rm -it -v $Home:/data -p 8080:80 klokantech/tileserver-gl`

-  __(need to change to work in Windows environment and correct file name) peter will e-mail good command__
+    __(need to change to work in Windows environment and correct file name)__

-+ Test that the vector tiles are being servered by entering [http://localhost:8080/](http://localhost:8080) into your browser's address bar
++ Test that the vector tiles are being served by entering [http://localhost:8080/](http://localhost:8080) into your browser's address bar

     __(need to test if localhost works in the Windows environment)__

-+ After testing, hit ctl-C to quit TileServer GL
++ After testing, hit __ctl-C__ to quit TileServer GL

 # TO DO: Document Installing, using, and publishing data using Maputnik for styling #
 ### From Roger's Notes ###